Pritam-Sethuraman/Predictive-Maintenance/README.md

 ## Description

 This project is for industrial application of IoT.
 The vibration and temperature data is acquired by the MPU6050 sensor and is transmitted through MQTT protocol using ESP32 and EMQX.
+Dataset used is 6-Index- Turbofan Engine Degradation Simulation Data Set.

 #### Components & Technologies